lena-voita/good-translation-wrong-in-context/README.md

 * create contrastive test sets specifically addressing the most frequent phenomena (deixis, ellipsis, lexical cohesion);

+* propose a novel and realistic set-up for context-aware NMT with a large amount of sentence-level data and much less of document-level data;

-* introduce CADec (Context-Aware Decoder) - a two-pass machine translation model which first produces a draft translation of the current sentence, then corrects it using context.
+* introduce a model for this set-up (Context-Aware Decoder, aka CADec) - a two-pass machine translation model which first produces a draft translation of the current sentence, then corrects it using context.

 In this repo, we provide code and describe steps needed to reproduce our experiments.
 We also release consistency test sets for evaluation of several discourse phenomena (deixis, ellipsis and lexical cohesion) and provide the training data we used.

 ## CADec: Context-Aware Decoder
+CADec is specifically designed for a novel setting with a lot of sentence-level data, only a small subset of which is at the document level.

+In our method, the initial translation produced by a baseline context-agnostic model is refined by a context-aware system which is trained on a small document-level subset of parallel data.
+As the first-pass translation is produced by a strong model, we expect no loss in general performance when training the second part on a smaller dataset.
+Look at the illustration of this process.

 ![cadec_gif](./resources/gif_crop_lossy100.gif)

+More formally, the first part of the model is a context-agnostic model (we refer to it as the base model), and the second one is a context-aware decoder (CADec) which refines context-agnostic translations using context.
+The base model is trained on sentence-level data and then fixed.
+It is used only to sample context-agnostic translations and to get vector representations of the source and translated sentences.
+CADec is trained only on data with context.

+At training time, to get a draft translation of the current sentence we either sample a translation from the base model or use a corrupted version of the reference translation with probability `p = 0.5`.
+At test time, draft translation is obtained from the base model using beam search.

 ---